SENDCO: Christine Mead

 - all children have a right to participate in the extra-curricular life of the school;

-- inclusion equates to higher achievement for all children.
+- Inclusion equates to higher achievement for all children.

 What is SEND?